PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_gradient.md

 ## Traveling up an attractant gradient

 In the previous lesson, we saw that *E. coli* is able to adapt its default tumbling frequency to the current background concentration of attractant.
-To replicate this behavior using BioNetGen, we simulated an instantaneous increase in concentration from one stable concentration level to another.
+To model this behavior, we used the Gillespie algorithm and the rule-based language of BioNetGen to simulate an instantaneous increase in concentration from one stable concentration level to another.

 Yet imagine a glucose cube in an aqueous solution.
 As the cube dissolves, a **gradient** will form, with a decreasing glucose concentration that radiates outward from the cube.
 How will the tumbling frequency of *E. coli* change if the bacterium is moving up a gradient of increasing attractant concentration?
 Will the tumbling frequency decrease continuously as well, or will the methylation pathways mentioned in the previous lesson cause more complicated behavior?